exercism/python/exercises/concept/chaitanas-colossal-coaster/.docs/instructions.md

 # 5. Namefellows

-You may not have seen two unrelated people who look exactly the same, but you've _definitely_ seen unrelated people with the same exact name (_name fellows or doppelgängers_)!
+You may not have seen two unrelated people who look exactly the same, but you've _definitely_ seen unrelated people with the same exact name (_namefellows or doppelgängers_)!
 It looks like today there are a lot of them.
 You want to know how many times a particular name occurs in the queue.

 Define the `how_many_namefellows()` function that takes 2 parameters `queue, person_name`.